argoproj-labs/old-argo-dataflow/docs/CONTRIBUTING.md

 # Contributing

-Install Golang v1.16 and have a Kubernetes cluster ready.
+Install Golang v1.16 and have a Kubernetes cluster ready (e.g. Docker for Desktop).

 Start: